Frederick County State's Attorney's Office Will Not Pursue Charges On Officers Involved October 2020 Fatal Shooting Of Bryan Selmer

 FREDERICK, Md.
 (WJZ) — The Federick County State’s Attorney’s Office announced that they will not pursue charges of the officers involved in the fatal shooting of Bryan Selmer that happened in October of 2020.

 Selmer was fatally shot by police following a 2-state pursuit.
-Officials said Selmer and another man, David Leatherman, led police on a chase that began in Pennsylvania before entering Frederick County, where the duo crashed.READ MORE: Lamar Jackson Announced As The Face Of Oakley Football Shield
+Officials said Selmer and another man, David Leatherman, led police on a chase that began in Pennsylvania before entering Frederick County, where the duo crashed.READ MORE: Rare English Coin Found After Almost 400 Years At Early Maryland Settlement

 The Frederick County State’s Attorney’s Office completed its review of the case on May 19 and said that they would not pursue any criminal charges on the 2 officers involved.
 The office said that the officer’s actions were justified.